Skip to main content

 Radiation treatment

-In radiation therapy, a machine sends x-rays to a specific part of the patient's body to kill cancer cells.
+In radiation therapy, a machine sends x-rays to a specific part of the body to kill cancer cells.

 Radiation treatment for bladder cancer can be used: